Find out more information about our retirement income market data.

-The analysis published here reflect the data regulated firms submit to us using the above returns.
+Our analysis reflects the data regulated firms submit to us using the above returns.
 We have carried out selective quality assurance checks on the data.

-The data refer to the number of plans accessed, rather than the number of consumers accessing their plans, as some consumers have multiple pension plans.
+The data refers to the number of plans accessed, rather than the number of consumers accessing their plans, as some consumers have multiple pension plans.

-Data relating to plans that were fully withdrawn or accessed by partial UFPLS relate to plan holders who had not accessed those plans by any method before the reporting period in question.
-For plans that entered drawdown or that were used to purchase an annuity, the data reflect all plans accessed by that particular method for the first time, regardless of whether the plan had previously been accessed in other ways.
+The data for plans that were fully withdrawn or accessed by partial UFPLS relates to plan holders who had not accessed those plans by any method before the reporting period in question.
+For plans that entered drawdown or that were used to purchase an annuity, the data reflects all plans accessed by that method for the first time, regardless of whether the plan had previously been accessed in other ways.

-The notes to the underlying data tables provide further information on the basis of the data in each table.
+The notes to the underlying data tables provide further information based on the data in each table.

-The data here feature contract-based pension plans only.
-They do not include trust-based workplace pension schemes or defined benefit schemes, which make up most assets in the workplace pensions savings market.
+The data here features contract-based pension plans only.
+It does not include trust-based workplace pension schemes or defined benefit schemes, which make up most assets in the workplace pensions savings market.